How To Make Sure You're Ready To Purchase a New House

 Lastly, you should leave room in your budget for maintenance expenses that come with buying a house.
 These include new paint, flooring, furnishings, landscaping, lawn equipment, and other such purchases.
 Having a healthy savings account can help give you a little extra padding for purchases like this.

-Once you’ve organized your credit and established a budget, the next step is pre-approval.
-In todays’ competitive market, homes are being snapped up quickly, making pre-approvals an almost vital part of the home buying process.
-Pre-approvals help your offer stand out by showing the seller that you’re not only willing to buy, but eligible as well.
-By factoring in your job, assets, income, and debts, your lender can determine how much you can afford, giving you more confidence when you put your offer in.
+Once you’ve organized your credit and established a budget, the next step is getting pre-qualified.
+In todays’ competitive market, homes are being snapped up quickly, making pre-qualifications an almost vital part of the home buying process.
+Pre-qualifications help your offer stand out by showing the seller that you’re not only willing to buy, but eligible as well.

 - Applicant information: name, address, social security number, and date of birth of all applicants.